deb-ict/cloudbm-community/README.md

 *comming soon*

-## Hosted CloudBm (Enterprise version)
+## Hosted Cloud Business Management (Enterprise edition)

 *comming soon*

-[DEB-ICT] will provide a hosted version of the application, known as enterprise version.
+[DEB-ICT] will provide a hosted version of the application, known as enterprise edition.

-This version is a saas microservice version hosted on [Kubernetes environment].
+Enterprise edition is a multi-tenant saas microservice version designed for [Kubernetes environment].

 More information: https://www.cloudbm.eu